yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 To provision your nodes manually, you have the following two options:

-1. If the SSH user you provided has sudo privileges but requires a password, you can [run the preprovisioning script](#running-the-preprovisioning-script).
+1. If the SSH user you provided has sudo privileges but requires a password, you can [run the preprovisioning script](#run-the-preprovisioning-script).
-2. If the SSH user does not have any sudo privileges, you need to [set up the database nodes manually](#setting-up-database-nodes-manually).
+2. If the SSH user does not have any sudo privileges, you need to [set up the database nodes manually](#set-up-database-nodes-manually).

-#### Running the preprovisioning script
+#### Run the preprovisioning script

 This step is only required if you set **Manually Provision Nodes** to true and the SSH user has sudo privileges which require a password; otherwise you skip this step.